Science and Technology Degree Programs

 Requirements for a Certificate in Geographic Information

 The Certificate in Geographic Information is a professional curriculum that prepares students to employ geographic information effectively for solution of problems in many fields.
-The certificate program is open to both resident degree candidates and practitioners who need to update and formalize their knowledge pertaining to use of geographic information and who comply with either traditional or nontraditional admission requirements of the university as specified elsewhere in this Bulletin.
+The certificate program is open to both resident degree candidates and practitioners who need to update and formalize their knowledge pertaining to use of geographic information and who comply with either traditional or nontraditional admission requirements of the university as specified elsewhere in this Guide.
 Students may complete the certificate program with or without being admitted to a specific degree program.
-Students must declare their intent to complete the certificate program before graduating from the University.
+Students must declare their intent to complete the certificate program in a letter to the Department of Geography before completing six credit hours of the courses required for the certificate.

 Undergraduate minors in Science and Technology currently available on the Gulf Coast are as follows:

-- General Science: The multidisciplinary general science minor requires 27 hours from three or more appropriate fields (astronomy, biological sciences, chemistry, computer science, geology, marine science, mathematics, physics and polymer science) with at least eight hours from each field included; courses in the major or another minor are excluded.
-Students may visit Bobby Chain Technology room 103 to see a dean for assistance with this minor.
+- General Science: The multidisciplinary general science minor requires 27 hours from three or more appropriate fields (astronomy, biological sciences, chemistry, computer science, geology, marine science, mathematics, physics and polymer science) with at least the major or another minor are excluded.
+Students may see a dean for assistance with this minor.
 A dean will act as the chair of the minor.

 Department of Biological Sciences